 Stage 3 colon cancer is when the cancer cells reach the lymph nodes near the tumor.
-While doctors consider stage 3 a more advanced form of cancer, treatment may remove all the cancer cells and put the disease into remission.
+While doctors consider stage 3 a more advanced form of cancer, it can be curable depending on certain factors.
+Treatment may remove all the cancer cells and put the disease into remission.

 This article explores the symptoms, diagnosis, treatment, and outlook for people with stage 3 colon cancer.

 The symptoms of colon cancer could begin at any stage, depending on the size, location, and number of tumors.

 During earlier stages, people may experience mild or no symptoms.
 Routine screening

 The symptoms of colon cancer develop as a tumor within the colon narrows the passageway of the intestine.
 This affects the movement of digested food, waste, fluids, and gas through the colon.